BrunelCS/CS2001-Resources/README.md

 # CS2001-Labs
-All CS2001 lab related will be here.
+All CS2001 resources that will be used for labs, lectures, and deliverables will be here.